 Our unique, fun eco-experience tour involves travel with local experienced guides by vintage tractors and trailers on a comfortable four-hour adventure to the largest mainland gannet colony in the world!
 Established in 1952, Gannet Beach Adventures has a long history of providing tours on a spectacular stretch of the Hawke’s Bay coastline, from Clifton to Cape Kidnappers.

 Departing on the days’ low tide, visitors travel by tractor and trailer along the majestically rugged coastline – you will be amazed by the incredible cliffs and the stories they hold, but be aware they are often on the move with this seismic country of ours, and the beach track can be subject to slips and rockfalls.
-Photographic opportunities abound as stops are made throughout the journey giving visitors an insight into how nature’s forces have shaped this amazing area.
+Photographic opportunities abound as geological stops are made throughout the journey giving visitors an insight into how nature’s forces have shaped this amazing area.

 Travelling through the Black Reef colony (one of two colonies we visit) visitors can almost touch the gannets in their natural environment, without even stepping off the trailer.
 It was at this site in 1769 local Maori kidnapped a crew member off Captain Cook’s ship The Endeavour, the incident from which Cape Kidnappers gets its name.